Olivia Vivian: 2008 Olympics

-Collegiate career (2009-2012)
+Collegiate career (2009–2012)

 Vivian competed for the Oregon State Beavers.
 She was limited to uneven bars her freshman year due to multiple injuries.
-She helped Oregon State win the 2011 PAC-10 Conference Championships, their first Conference title since 1996.
+She helped Oregon State win the 2011 PAC-10 Conference Championships, their first conference title since 1996.
 Vivian was also the PAC-10 Co-Champion on uneven bars, and she finished sixth at the NCAA Championships.
 In her senior year, she was the 2012 NCAA Regional Co-Champion on uneven bars.

-Elite comeback (2012-2016)
+Elite comeback (2012–2016)

 At the 2014 Commonwealth Games, Vivian competed on all four events and helped her team win the silver medal.
 Despite having the 4th highest bar score on the uneven bars, she did not qualify into the apparatus event finals because of the two-per country rule.
 She qualified eleventh into the all-around final with a score of 50.765, the highest of the Australian gymnasts.
 In the all-around final, she finished fifth with a score of 52.632.
 Vivian was selected to compete at the 2014 World Artistic Gymnastics Championships where she helped her team finish seventh.

 Olivia Vivian retired from gymnastics in October of 2016, and she joined Cirque Du Soleil.

-TV Appearances
+TV appearances

 Ninja Warrior

-In 2017 she was a competitor in the inaugural season of Australian Ninja Warrior.
-In July 2018 she competed on Australian Ninja Warrior again for season 2.
-She was the only woman to make it to the Grand Final.
-She then competed on American Ninja Warrior: USA vs. The World in 2019 alongside Jack Wilson, Australian Ninja Warrior (season 1) contestant, Bryson Klein, Australian Ninja Warrior (season 2) contestant, Ashlin Herbert, Australian Ninja Warrior (season 3) contestant and boyfriend, Ben Polson, Australian Ninja Warrior contestant (seasons 1-4) and first ever Australian Ninja Warrior winner in 2020.
-In 2019 she became the only woman to make it to the Grand Final 2 years in a row.
-In 2020 she became the only female competitor worldwide to reach the second stage of Grand Final, and also finish 5 stages in a calendar year as she and Ben Polson both also competed for Western Australia in the first State of Origin series.
-She also competed for Team Australia that won gold medal on American Ninja Warrior: USA vs. The World in 2020.